My IBM Log in Subscribe

 Create with generative AI

 Generative AI tools such as ChatGPT, Bard and DeepAI rely on limited memory AI capabilities to predict the next word, phrase or visual element within the content it’s generating.
-Generative AI can produce high-quality text, images and other content based on the data used for training.
+Generative AI can enhance content creation by producing high-quality text, images and other content based on the data used for training.

-IBM Research is working to help its customers use generative models to write high-quality software code faster, discover new molecules, and train trustworthy conversational chatbots grounded on enterprise data.
-The IBM team is even using generative AI to create synthetic data to build more robust and trustworthy AI models and to stand in for real-world data protected by privacy and copyright laws.
+IBM Research is working to help its customers use generative models to write high-quality software code faster, discover new molecules and train trustworthy conversational chatbots that are grounded on enterprise data.
+The IBM team is even using generative AI to create synthetic data to build more robust and trustworthy AI models and to stand in for real-world data that is protected by privacy and copyright laws.

 Deliver new insights

-Expert systems can be trained on a corpus—metadata used to train a machine learning model—to emulate the human decision-making process and apply this expertise to solve complex problems.
-These systems can evaluate vast amounts of data to uncover trends and patterns, and to make decisions.
+Expert systems can be trained on a corpus—metadata that is used to train a machine learning model—to emulate the human decision-making process and apply this expertise to solve complex problems.
+These systems can evaluate vast amounts of data to uncover trends and patterns and to make decisions.
 They can also help businesses predict future events and understand why past events occurred.

 Clarify computer vision